 The principal activities of the Company are fund raising for the promotion of children's rights and the delivery of immediate and lasting relief to children.

 Income mainly represents general donations and designated donations received and receivables for the year.

-4 Surplus for the year
+4 (Deficit)/surplus for the year

-Surplus for the year is arrived at after charging:
+(Deficit)/surplus for the year is arrived at after charging: